 - TIMS card or Local Area Permit

-The Sagarmatha National Park permit costs NPR 3390 (3000 plus 13 percent tax) which approximately USD 33 for foreigners.
-But you are from any of the SAARC nations then the entry fee is NPR 1500 which is approximately USD 14.
+The Sagarmatha National Park permit costs NPR 3390 (3000 plus 13 percent tax), approximately USD 33 for foreigners.
+If you are from any SAARC nation, the entry fee is NPR 1500, approximately USD 14.

-You can obtain the Sagarmatha National Park permit either from Nepal Tourism Board Office in Kathmandu or at Sagarmatha national park entry point at Monjo.
+You can obtain the Sagarmatha National Park permit from the Nepal Tourism Board Office in Kathmandu or at the Sagarmatha national park entry point at Monjo.

-While the price of the TIMS card costs USD 20 for foreigners and USD 3 for the citizen from SAARC nations.
-You can also get Local Area Permit instead of TIMS Card which will cost NPR 2000, approximately USD 20 from Lukla.
+While the price of the TIMS card costs USD 20 for foreigners and USD 3 for citizens from SAARC nations, you can also get a Local Area Permit instead of TIMS Card, which will cost NPR 2000, approximately USD 20 from Lukla.

-For detailed info, please read our blog on “Everest Base Camp Trek Permit”
+Please read our blog on “Everest Base Camp Trek Permit for detailed info.”

 Round trip flights from Kathmandu to Lukla

-You will have to take a 45 minutes flight from Kathmandu to Lukla Airport, which is the gateway to Everest region trek.
-The flights are only scheduled from 6:00 am and 11:00 am.
+You will have to take a 45 minutes flight from Kathmandu to Lukla Airport, the gateway to the Everest region trek.
+The flights are only scheduled from 6:00 am, and 11:00 am.
 The cost of the flight for the round trip is around USD 360.
 The price is the same throughout the year.

 Cost of Travel insurance

-When you are trekking to high altitude destinations, having travel insurance is a must.
+When trekking to high-altitude destinations, having travel insurance is a must.
 While trekking in the Himalayas in Nepal, you will be trekking through rugged and risky trails.
-In addition to that, the weather can cause a high difficulty while walking, especially for those who are trekking in Nepal for the first time.
+In addition to that, the weather can cause great difficulty while walking, especially for those trekking in Nepal for the first time.

 Thus, you never know what may happen during the trek.
 So travel insurance is a must for trekking in Nepal.
 The cost of travel insurance varies on the insurance company and what they cover.

 On average, a 30-day insurance policy costs around $150.
-It covers all the emergencies and requirements up to the height of 5,800 meters or 19000 feet.
+It covers all the emergencies and requirements up to 5,800 meters or 19000 feet.

 Cost Trekking equipment